jerewill-cisco/intersight-splunk-addon/README.md

 2022-06-16 16:21:07,793 INFO pid=22625 tid=MainThread file=base_modinput.py:log_info:295 | EXAMPLE | FINISHED
 ```

-A log message like this would indicate that Splunk can't connect to an Interisght on-premise appliance.
-Verify connectivity, DNS resolution, and if all else fails try unchecking the 'Validate SSL Certificate' checkbox on the Input.
+A log message like this would indicate that Splunk can't connect to an Intersight on-premise appliance.
+Verify connectivity, DNS resolution, and if all else fails try un-checking the 'Validate SSL Certificate' checkbox on the Input.

 ``` log
 2022-06-16 15:08:00,137 CRITICAL pid=12061 tid=MainThread file=base_modinput.py:log_critical:316 | EXAMPLE | Unable to connect to Intersight server at intersight.example.local